 And the third flaw of the argument, that Jesus’s story is just like any other ancient mythic hero, is that the statement in and of itself is verifiably false.
 Let me put it this way: I invite any mythicist who makes such a claim to tell me exactly what mythic hero story in the 1st century AD or prior, ever depicted the hero as having no army, preaching non-violence, and dying the death of a disgraced criminal?
 Although Jesus may fit into some general mythic hero tropes, Jesus’s story is a lot less common than you may think.

-That last point, about Jesus dying the death of a disgraced criminal, provides us with a good segue to brings us to the second reason we know that Jesus historically existed:
+That last point, about Jesus dying the death of a disgraced criminal, provides us with a good segue to bring us to the second reason we know that Jesus historically existed:

 Frankly, his story is kind of embarrassing.

 Just to be clear: on this matter of the historicity of Jesus, it is the mythicists, who hold the minority opinion.
 There are two points about the historical life of Jesus about which the majority of scholars (skeptics and believers alike) are in agreement -- Jesus was baptized by John the Baptist, and Pontius Pilate sentenced him to death by crucifixion.
 Why are most scholars in agreement about these two points?
 It is simple: they are embarrassing to the followers of Jesus, because they are a direct challenge to his divinity.
 In the world of Biblical scholarship, this way of proving the historical reliability of something is referred to as the “Criterion of Embarrassment,” a phrase popularized by Biblical scholar John P. Meier in his seminal work, A Marginal Jew: Rethinking the Historical Jesus.